stellar/slingshot/zkvm/docs/utreexo.md

 that supports inserts and deletions, costs `O(log(n))` in storage and proof bandwidth, with efficient update of the accumulator and the membership proofs.

-The accumulator consists of a number of perfect merkle binary trees, up to `log(n+1)`, that can be fully or partially pruned, leaving only their merkle roots.
+The accumulator consists of a number of perfect merkle binary trees, up to `log(n)`, that can be fully or partially pruned, leaving only their merkle roots.

 Accumulator supports five operations: